 Does the Design of the Handle on These Dumbbells Matter?

 To some people, the handle design is going to be a game changer, and may even be the deciding factor.
-At the end of the day, the design of a handle alone isn’t going to allow you to add on more muscle compared to another.
+At the end of the day, the design of a handle alone isn’t going to allow you to add on more muscle compared to a different design.
 It really just comes down to whether you prefer a handle that is thicker in the middle, or of uniform thickness.
-Some people may not like that you have to be a bit more precise with your hand placement on the Rogue dumbbells (because of the wider middle), and in turn, may prefer that you can easily grab the REP dumbbells and get right to it.
+Some people may not like that you have to be a bit more precise with your hand placement on the Rogue dumbbells (because of the wider middle), and in turn, may prefer that you can easily grab the REP dumbbells anywhere along the handle, and get right to it.

 What is the purpose of the hexagonal shaped heads on the REP Fitness and Rogue dumbbells?